otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 through devices, as defined by Moxie.

 Signal has also introduced the Sesame protocol for the handling of devices;
-but it is unsure if this is what is used.
+but it is unclear if Sesame is currently used.

 #### OTR (version 3)